firedrakeproject/firedrake/demos/helmholtz/helmholtz.py.rst

 This file can be visualised using `paraview <http://www.paraview.org/>`__.

-We could use the built in plot function of firedrake by calling :func:`plot <firedrake.plot.plot>` to plot a surface graph.
+We could use the built in plot function of firedrake by calling :func:`plot <firedrake.plot.tripcolor>` to plot a surface graph.
 Before that, matplotlib.pyplot should be installed and imported::

   try: